Did you know?

 Appearance

 The vaquita is a small porpoise, growing to the size of around five feet for females and four and a half feet for males.
-As noted above, the vaquita is the smallest living cetacean.
-They only weigh around sixteen pounds when they are born.
+They are the smallest living cetaceans and only weigh around sixteen pounds when they are born.
+They have no beak.
+Their dorsal fins are unique in that they are taller and wider than most other porpoises.

 The vaquita is closely related to Burmeister’s porpoise and is similar in appearance.
-The vaquita is a small animal with dark eyes, a rounded head, triangular dorsal fins, and a darker back with a lighter underside.
+The vaquita is a small animal with dark eyes, a rounded head, and a darker back with a lighter underside.
+Their dorsal fin is relatively large when compared to that of other porpoise species.
+The throat and belly are streaked with white.
 They are easily distinguished from all other species in their range.

 Habitat